antortjim/Danish-pronunciation/README.md

 A useful tool for learning the **Danish language**.
 This project consists provides code that can retrieve a pronunciation file for a given Danish word.

-The program first tries to download from [ Den Danske Ordbog](http://ordnet.dk/ddo) , then from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) .
-Support is required for searching [ Forvo](forvo.com) .
+The program first tries to download from [ Den Danske Ordbog](http://ordnet.dk/ddo), then from [Forvo](https://forvo.com/).

-These audio files can be very useful to use in conjunction with learning software such as Anki.
+Please read [Forvo's terms of service](https://api.forvo.com/documentation/general-information/) and conditions carefully to see if the usage you want to give to their files is adequate!

 ### Prerequisites